microsoft/botframework-cli/packages/orchestrator/README.md

     $ bf orchestrator:interactive --out=<analysis-and-output-folder> --model=<base model-and-config-folder>[--in=<previous-generated-blu-training-set-file>]

 OPTIONS
   -d, --debug       Print detailed debugging information during execution.
   -h, --help        Orchestrator 'interactive' command help.
   -i, --in=in       Optional path to a previously created Orchestrator .blu file.
                     This argument is optional users can use the 'interactive' command to start an Orchestrator snapshot from scratch.
 The 'n' commandlet can save the utterance labels into a snapshot (.blu) file.
   -m, --model=model Directory or a config file hosting Orchestrator base model files.
   -o, --out=out     Directory where analysis and output files will be placed.
-  --fullEmbeddings                                Optional flag to run on full embeddings instead
-                                                  of compact embeddings.
-  --obfuscate                                     Optional flag to obfuscate labels and utterances
-                                                  in evaluation reports or not.
-  -a, --ambiguousClosenessThreshold=threshold     Optional ambiguous analysis threshold.
-Default to 0.2.
-  -l, --lowConfidenceScoreThreshold=threshold     Optional low confidence analysis threshold.
-Default to 0.5.
-  -p, --multiLabelPredictionThreshold=threshold   Optional numeral/plural/multi-label prediction threshold,
-      default to 1.
-For the default, only labels shared the same max scores are adopted as prediction.
-If the threshold is lower than 1, the any labels with a prediction score higher will be adoopted as prediction.
-  -u, --unknownLabelPredictionThreshold=threshold Optional unknown label threshold, default to 0.3.

 DESCRIPTION